svermaji/SearchBigFile/README.md

 ## Description
 * Program stores the last searched file and search string.
 * Added export button and old export cleanup button.
+* Application can be colored with highlight color.
 * Theme color comes on hover of tool buttons.
 * Drag n Drop file to set it in search text field.
 * Use F3/Shift-F3 to search text.